 Pete puffed out his chest to try and show some enthusiasm.
 The last time and only time he fought he almost killed the guy because of his size.
 But this man was entrancing his woman, along with all of the others and the women either didn’t seem to notice or didn’t care…

-Victoria’s restaurant is booming and all it took was a couple of spells; unfortunately, the church down the hill is not happy with her or her methods of successes.
+Victoria’s restaurant is booming and all it took was a couple of spells; unfortunately, the church down the hill is not happy with her or her methods of success.
 Victoria is surprised and not prepared at how far they will go to close her down and run her out of town.

-Killian had heard the rumors about this place being haunted but was hard pressed to believe them.
+Killian had heard the rumors about this place being haunted but was hard-pressed to believe them.
 At least not until this night, working graveyard shift…

 Belle is on a mission to keep bad karma in its place.
 Katrina wants to play and Lori’s stuck in the middle without realizing it.
 Can Lori fix her karma before Belle has to fix it for her?